Scheduling Jobs with Stochastic Holding Costs: Introduction

 \section{Introduction}

-We consider the following algorithmic question: given a list of jobs, each of which requires a certain number of time steps to be completed while incurring a random cost in every time step until finished, learn the relative priorities of jobs and make scheduling decisions of which job to process in each time step, with the objective of minimizing the expected total cumulative cost.
-Here, we need an algorithm that seamlessly integrates learning and scheduling.
+We consider a scheduling problem for jobs with stochastic holding costs which is described as follows: given a set of jobs, each incurring random cost over time steps until its completion with unknown mean value, make scheduling decisions of which job to process in each time step, with the objective of minimizing the expected total cumulative cost.
+Here, we need an algorithm that seamlessly integrates learning of mean job holding costs and scheduling.

-This question is motivated by several applications.
-Online social media platforms moderate content items, and here, jobs correspond to reviewing content items while the jobs have random costs driven by the number of accumulated views as views of harmful content items represent a community-integrity cost.
-Then the content review jobs are prioritized based on popularity of content items \cite{fb}.
-More generally, modern data processing platforms handle complex jobs whose characteristics are often unknown in advance \cite{decima}, but as a system learns more about the jobs' features, it may flexibly adjust scheduling decisions to serve jobs with high priority first.
+The problem of scheduling jobs with time-varying holding costs arises in several different applications.
+In online social media platforms, content moderation requires scheduling of content review jobs, which have holding costs driven by the number of accumulated views as views of harmful content items represent a community-integrity cost \cite{fb}.
+In data processing platforms, complex jobs are processed whose characteristics are often unknown in advance, but as the system learns more about the jobs' features, it may flexibly adjust scheduling decisions to serve jobs with high priority first \cite{decima}.
 Another application is in optimizing energy consumption of servers in data centers, where a job waiting to be served uses energy-consuming resources \cite{power,energy-survey}.
 In emergency medical departments, patients undergo triage while being treated, and schedules for serving patients are flexibly adjusted depending on their conditions~\cite{stillman,triage-two-classes}.
 Note that patients' conditions may get worse while waiting, which corresponds to holding costs in our problem.
 For aircraft maintenance, diagnosing the conditions of parts and applying the required measures to repair them are conducted in a combined way~\cite{diagnostic}.